VitaliiaStavytska/VitaliiaStavytska/README.md

 <h2 align="right">Hi 👋!
-My name is Vitaliia Stavytska and I'm a Junior Data Analyst, from Rome.</h2>
+My name is Vitaliia and I'm a Junior Data Analyst, from Rome.</h2>

 ###